-The U.S. Department of Education found that students who graduated in 2015-2017 with a master’s degree in finance and financial management made a median starting salary of $64,700 per year.
+According to 2017-2018 data from the U.S. Department of Education, students who graduated with a master’s degree in finance have a median salary of $64,700 during the early years of their career.
 During this timeframe, most salaries fell between $53,900 (25th percentile) and $78,675 (75th percentile).

 Salaries According to BLS

 Average salaries range from $41,310 to $103,330 (25th to 75th percentile) for careers related to finance.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.